-- 7.28.
-A financial institution should establish a process to ensure that all data transmission points adhere to secure transmission protocols with end-to-end encryption (e.g., SFTP, HTTPS, S/MIME, AS4, etc.).
-In addition to software-based encryption methods, a financial institution may consider implementing hardware-based encryption solutions to encrypt traffic between different locations. - 7.29.
-A financial institution should disable all unused or unnecessary data transmission services that could be used by threat actors to compromise systems on the network, e.g., telnet, plain FTP, etc.
+- 7.3.13 A financial institution may implement various modes of transmitting data within the corporate network or with external systems.
+If inadequately configured for security, threat actors may exploit such insecure connections and compromise a financial institution's data and systems. - 7.3.14 A financial institution should establish a process to ensure that all data transmission points adhere to secure transmission protocols with end-to-end encryption (e.g., SFTP, HTTPS, S/MIME, AS4, etc.).
+In addition to software-based encryption methods, a financial institution may consider implementing hardware-based encryption solutions to encrypt traffic between different locations. - 7.3.15 A financial institution should disable all unused or unnecessary data transmission services that could be used by threat actors to compromise systems on the network, e.g., telnet, plain FTP, etc.